 Car Rental Sales Representative

 If you can sell a customer on a rental car over the phone, you could land a job with Enterprise as a reservation sales representative.
-The car rental company does provide some work from home opportunities where you could expect to earn $12.85 per hour, plus a commission when you meet monthly sales goals, which Enterprise claims averages $250 per month.
+The car rental company does provide some work-from-home opportunities where you could expect to earn $21 per hour on average.

 You must typically live in the general area of the store that you’re serving and have at least six months of customer service experience and a year of performance or commission-based jobs.
 If you’re hired, you’ll be expected to handle 80 to 100 calls per day and work full time.